-If you prefer to have a writable image file, you can a container with the option.
+If you prefer to have a writable image file, you can build a container with the --writable option.

+'''

-\$ sudo singularity build --writable ubuntu.img docker://ubuntu
+$ sudo singularity build --writable ubuntu.img docker://ubuntu

+'''

 This produces an image that is writable with an ext3 file system.
 Unlike the sandbox, it is a single image file.
 Also by convention this file name has an ".img" extension instead of ".simg".

-When you want to alter your image, you can use commands like , , , with the option.
+When you want to alter your image, you can use commands like shell, exec, run, with the --writable option.
 Because of permission issues it may be necessary to execute the container as root to modify it.